rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 And when they had eaten their fill, he told his disciples, Gather up the leftover fragments, that nothing may be lost. ^0612

-So they gathered them up and filled twelve baskets with fragments from the five barley loaves left by those who had eaten. ^0613
+So they gathered them up and filled twelve baskets with fragments from the five barley loaves, left by those who had eaten. ^0613

 When the people saw the sign that he had done, they said, This is indeed the Prophet who is to come into the world! ^0614